SCIInstitute/UncertainSCI/docs/user_docs/getting_started.md

 The source code for UncertainSCI can be downloaded from the [Github page](https://github.com/SCIInstitute/UncertainSCI).

-## Installing UncertainSCI From Source
+### Installing UncertainSCI From Source

-To build UncertainSCI from a downloaded copy of the source code, ensure that the proper dependencies are biult.
-This can be done by navigating to the source code directory and using the command `pip install -r requirements.txt` or `python -m pip install -r requirements.txt` in the terminal window.
-The dependencies can also be installed manually with pip or from their source distributions.
+UncertainSCI can be built from source code using the `setup.py` script.
+To call this script, navagate to the source root directory in a terminal window and run the command `pip install .` or `python -m pip install .`

-With the dependencies installed, UncertainSCI can be built by calling the `setup.py` file in python with `python setup.py build` to only build locally or `python setup.py install` to install UncertainSCI with the python distribution.

-Alternatively, UncertainSCI can be isntalled locally with the command  `pip install .` or  `python -m pip install .`.

-The UncertainSCI source directory will need to be added to the PYTHONPATH environment variable for it to be called from other locations.
-More on adding directories to the PYTHONPATH can be found [here](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).
+Alternatively, you can call the script with `python setup.py install`.  pip is still called to install the dependencies, but they could be installed manually instead.

-## Using UncertainSCI
+## Running UncertainSCI Demos

-Check out the [tutorials](../tutorials/index.html) and the [API documentation](../api_docs/index.html).
+There are a number of demos included with UncertainSCI to test it's installation and to demonstrate its use.

 `demos/build_pce.py`  is particularly useful for a quick demonstration of parametric uncertainty quantification using polynomial chaos methods.
+To run this demo, make sure that UncertainSCI is [installed](#getting-uncertainsci), then simply call the script with python using the command `python demo/build_pce.py`.
+Other demos can be run similarily.

+We have included a number of demos and [tutorials](../tutorials/index.html) to teach users how to use UncertainSCI with your own applications.
+The [API documentation](../api_docs/index.html) explains the implementation of UncertainSCI in more detail.